Pancreatic Cancer

 Pancreatic cancer is one of the leading cancers among all.
 It is caused by abnormal growth of pancreatic endocrine and an exocrine group of cells.
 The survival rate is about 5 years.

-Pancreatic cancer (Lablabay ka Sartan/لبلبے کا سرطان) is defined as abnormal multiplication of cells in the pancreas.
+Pancreatic cancer (Lablabay ka Sartan/لبلبے کا سرطانis defined as the abnormal multiplication of cells in the pancreas.
 The pancreas is a vital endocrine organ that lies behind the stomach.
-The main function of the pancreas is producing enzymes for the digestion of fats, carbohydrates and proteins.
+The main function of the pancreas is to produce enzymes for the digestion of fats, carbohydrates, and proteins.

 The pancreas is responsible for the production of two main hormones: glucagon and insulin.
-These hormones are responsible for controlling the glucose (sugar) metabolism.
-Insulin metabolizes the glucose for energy while glucagon raises the glucose levels when it gets too low.
+These hormones are responsible for controlling glucose (sugar) metabolism.
+Insulin metabolizes glucose for energy while glucagon raises glucose levels when it gets too low.

-Pancreatic cancer is difficult to diagnose at early stages because of the location of pancreas.
+Pancreatic cancer is difficult to diagnose at its early stages because of the location of the pancreas.
 Therefore, it is usually identified at more advanced stages.

 Prevalence of Pancreatic Cancer

 In 2018, about 18 million people worldwide were diagnosed with cancer worldwide.
-From which, the half-million population suffered from pancreatic cancer.
+From this, a half-million population suffered from pancreatic cancer.
 This is an alarming statistic in which more than 430,000 people cause death.

-The survival rate is a percentage of people who are still living with the same type and stage of pancreatic cancer after a specified period.
-Globally, the survival rate of pancreatic stage estimates 5 years, in which the percentage of people vary according to its stage such as:
+The survival rate is the percentage of people who are still living with the same type and stage of pancreatic cancer after a specified period.
+Globally, the survival rate of pancreatic stage estimates 5 years, in which the percentage of people varies according to its stage such as:

-• The percentage of localized pancreatic cancer of stage 0, 1 and 2 is almost 34%.
+• The percentage of localized pancreatic cancer in stages 0, 1, and 2 is almost 34%.

 • The percentage of regional pancreatic cancer that spreads to nearby organs and lymph nodes is about 12%.
 Stage 3 is included in this category.

-• If the pancreatic spreads to other organs like liver, lungs etc then the survival rate is about 3%.
+• If the pancreatic spreads to other organs like the liver, lungs, etc then the survival rate is about 3%.
 This type of stage is 4.

 Pancreatic cancer symptoms become obvious as it becomes at the advanced stages of the disease.
 For this reason, there aren’t any early signs of pancreatic cancer.